playelek/python-rpi/Chapter2/firststepspython.md

 `Readability counts.`

 `Special cases aren't special enough to break the rules."""
 )`

+`print('''Although practicality beats purity.`

+`Errors should never pass silently.`

+`Unless explicitly silenced.`

+`In the face of ambiguity, refuse the temptation to guess.''')`

 ### INDENTATION